Why Self-Discipline Alone Won’t Save You From Yourself

 When you’re taught that what you feel is shameful, you’ll attempt to use willpower to push it down.
 But Manson says this rarely works.

-Either you’ll cave and go on an indulgence spree or find ways to drown it out – alcohol, binge eating, zoning out with television for hours on end.
+Either you’ll cave and go on an indulgence spree or find ways to drown it out – binge eating, binge drinking, zoning out with television for hours on end.
 Maybe all three.

 He has a powerful take on this last point when it comes to crazy fundamentalists that you can check out here.